dharbrueger/binary-visualizer/README.md

 # count-set-bits

-## Goals

-- Learn more about Redux
-- Try out Vite
-- Improve my TypeScript abilities
-- Get used to writing tests (aka write some Jest tests)

 ## Inspiration

 During a recent job search, I was tasked with writing a program that counted the number of set bits in an unsigned 8-bit integer